-Discussion
+1 Discussion

-In this study, the MRSA-induced MUC5AC overexpression was inhibited by 2 linezolid.
-The inhibitory effect on pathogen-induced MUC5AC overexpression has been reported as one of the immunomodulatory effects of macrolides (9-12, 14).
-MUC5AC as well as MUC5B is gel-forming mucin that is strongly expressed in the lung (15).
-They are the major barrier that traps inhaled microbial organisms, particulates, and foreign irritants in 6 airway epithelium.
-In particular, MUC5B may play important roles in an airway defense, because a loss of Muc5b gene reduced survival by causing bacterial infection in a murine model (16).
+In this study, the MRSA-induced MUC5AC overexpression was inhibited by $\mathbf{2}$ linezolid.
+The inhibitory effect on pathogen-induced MUC5AC overexpression has been 3 reported as one of the immunomodulatory effects of macrolides (9-12, 14).
+MUC5AC as well 4as MUC5B is gel-forming mucin that is strongly expressed in the lung (15).
+They are the $\mathbf{5}$ major barrier that traps inhaled microbial organisms, particulates, and foreign irritants in 6 airway epithelium.
+In particular, MUC5B may play important roles in an airway defense, 7because a loss of Muc5b gene reduced survival by causing bacterial infection in a murine 8 9 model (16).
 In contrast, the survival of mice was unaffected by a loss of Muc5ac gene.
-However, MUC5AC overexpression was observed in the Muc5b^{-/-} mice, and it caused abnormal breathing and hypoxemia by impaired mucociliary clearance (16).
-In patients with chronic respiratory diseases such as, diffuse panbronchiolitis and asthma, MUC5AC overexpression was also observed (17, 18).
-In these diseases, mucin overexpression would cause airway obstruction, atelectasis, reduction of oxygenation, and reduction of antibiotic permeability.
-The overexpression is induced by various pathogens, such as Pseudomonas aeruginosa, Escherichia coli, Haemophilus influenzae, Fusobacterium nucleatum, Chlamydophila pneumoniae, and Legionella pneumophila (9-14, 20, 21).
-Thereby, it is very important to control pathogens-induced MUC5AC overexpression in patients with respiratory infectious diseases, and the inhibition of the overexpression was considered as the immunomodulatory effect of linezolid.
+However, MUC5AC overexpression was observed in the $Muc5b^{-/-}$ mice, and it caused 10abnormal breathing and hypoxemia by impaired mucociliary clearance (16).
+In patients with 11 12chronic respiratory diseases such as, diffuse panbronchiolitis and asthma, MUC5AC overexpression was also observed (17, 18).
+In these diseases, mucin overexpression would 13cause airway obstruction, atelectasis, reduction of oxygenation, and reduction of antibiotic 1415permeability.
+The overexpression is induced by various pathogens, such as Pseudomonas aeruginosa, Escherichia coli, Haemophilus influenzae, Fusobacterium nucleatum, 16 Chlamvdophila pneumoniae, and Legionella pneumophila (9-14, 20, 21).
+Thereby, it is very 17important to control pathogens-induced MUC5AC overexpression in patients with respiratory 18infectious diseases, and the inhibition of the overexpression was considered as the 1920immunomodulatory effect of linezolid.
 The immunomodulatory effect of linezolid was reported in several studies.
-Some studies have shown that linezolid reduces the level of lipopolysaccharide-induced production of inflammatory cytokines in whole blood (5-7).
-Additionally, in the previous studies with methicillin-sensitive S. aureus and MRSA, linezolid has been shown to have an inhibitory effect on the pathogens-induced production of inflammatory cytokines (2-4).
-However, in
+Some 21studies have shown that linezolid reduces the level of lipopolysaccharide-induced production 2223of inflammatory cytokines in whole blood (5-7).
+Additionally, in the previous studies with these studies, bacteria were co-cultured with linezolid, and linezolid also reduced the levels of toxin production (2-4).
+As a result, it was concluded that the inhibitory effect of linezolid on the production of cytokines is associated with a reduction in toxin production.
+In this study, we used a supernatant of MRSA culture without linezolid to avoid the direct effect of linezolid on MRSA, including the effect on toxin production.
+Accordingly, our results showed the direct immunomodulatory effect of linezolid on airway epithelial cells.